ergopractice/org-catch/readme.md

 # Examples

-Below are some example user commands which documentation that hopefully explains its org-catch templates.
-These examples are included in the package.
-Add `(require 'org-catch-examples)` to your `init.el` to try them out.
-Note that you might also want to set `org-catch-default-journal` variable beforehand.
+Below are some examples of selfdocumented user commands.
+The examples are included in the package.
+To try them out add `(require 'org-catch-examples)` to your `init.el`.
+(Note that you might also want to set `org-catch-default-journal` variable beforehand.)

 ```emacs-lisp
 ;; first define some common properties for new entry